EzyWebwerkstaden/Docs/docs/guidlines/html-css.md

 What this does is that it tells the build/compiler to include these files in this case all files in the styles folder

 4) add gitignore for GENERATED FILES
-This is only an example how to remove
+This is only an example how to remove, so adjust according to you project.

 ```
 **/Styles/*.css